 Then a river of deflective bullshit starts flowing.
 They can get away with this because their many Christian reconstructionist writings tend to be long, intellectually dense, and difficult for an ordinary person to penetrate and understand.
 The seven items I have listed above are written from my own memory, and they were derived over many years from various external sources who claimed to understand Christian reconstructionism.
 The reference lists at the bottoms of the two following Wikipedia articles would be a good starting place if you would like to dig deeper into the matter of Christian reconstructionism:

 The 1925 Scopes Monkey Trial in Dayton, Tennessee, came close to killing off Christian fundamentalism.
 Although public school teacher John T. Scopes lost the case against him for teaching evolution, at least initially, the bad public relations for Christian fundamentalism as a belief system spread all over the world like airborne radioactive contamination.
 Basically, it drove the whole fundie movement underground like a wailing dog with its tail tucked between its legs.
 From 1925 until about 1970, it largely separated itself from sinful American society and culture.
 It became insular, self-contained, and self-sufficient—like North Korea.
-This was not a time when Christian fundamentalists and conservative evangelicals were openly and actively working to take over American government, establish an American Theocracy, and force-feed their beliefs to people.
+However, unlike today, this was not a period when Christian fundamentalists and conservative evangelicals were openly and actively working to take over American government, establish an American Theocracy, and force-feed their beliefs to people.

 Christian fundamentalists and conservative evangelicals would claim that they are seeking only the dominion of God over the United States and its people.
 I strongly believe otherwise.
 God is just a convenient excuse fundie reconstructionists are using as cover for their insatiable human lust for temporal power over our country and its people.
-The fundies do not fully understand that absolute power really does corrupt absolutely.
+The fundies do not fully understand that absolute human power really does corrupt absolutely.